Pixelvation/Pixelvation/README.md

 [Click to watch demo video on Vimeo](https://vimeo.com/491391639/f8f3a9616e)

-I ordered hardware version V0.1 assembled from JLCPCB, and out of eight boards that I functionally tested, seven of them were working, and one has an undiagnosed problem.
+I ordered hardware version V0.1 assembled from [JLCPCB](https://jlcpcb.com) (10 pieces ~$70 plus shipping), and out of eight boards that I functionally tested, seven of them were working, and one has an undiagnosed problem.
 The solder pad under the ESP32 should be using a [smaller squares for solder paste](https://twitter.com/GregDavill/status/1326309124565467136) instead of the one large square it's currently using, as the large square can lead to problems.
 I don't plan on making any major changes to the pinout or functionality of the board at this point, but I may move to a 4-layer board, and shrink the board width by 0.1"/0.2" if possible.

 ### More Details

-The hardware is posted in [Hardware/Pixelvation Engine], HUB75 firmware is [in a separate repo](https://github.com/Pixelvation/PixelvationEngine_HUB75) and more details are in  [the Wiki](wiki).
+The hardware is posted in [Hardware/Pixelvation Engine], HUB75 firmware is [in a separate repo](https://github.com/Pixelvation/PixelvationEngine_HUB75) and more details are in  [the Wiki](https://github.com/Pixelvation/Pixelvation/wiki).